The Appearance of Progress

 1. Assemble Styles

 If we are to isolate terminal styles from content, we should start by grouping the definitions for all application styles together.
-For the progress bar script, that’s a grand total of two styles:
+For the progress bar, that’s a grand total of two styles.
+You’ll find their definitions inside the ProgressBar class:

 LIGHT_MODE_BAR = stylist().foreground(Color.p3(0.0, 1.0, 0.0)).et_voila()